RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 | ethics_documents        | Documents describing the ethical approval                                     |

 ### 4. Data collection instruments
-- The Protocol Instruments table plays a pivotal role in establishing connections.
-It links to the Instruments table using the instrument_id as a foreign key.
-Simultaneously, the instrument_id in the Instruments table serves as the primary key.
-This connection extends further to the Instrument Documents table and the Instrument Datasets table.
+- The *protocol_instruments* table plays a pivotal role in establishing connections.
+It links to the *instruments* table using the `instrument_id` as a foreign key.
+Simultaneously, the `instrument_id` in the *instruments* table serves as the primary key.
+This connection extends further to the *instrument_documents* table and the *instrument_datasets* table.

-- In the Instrument Documents table, the instrument_id is utilized as a foreign key.
+- In the *instrument_documents* table, the `instrument_id` is utilized as a foreign key.

-- Similarly, the Instrument Datasets table also employs the instrument_id as a foreign key.
+- Similarly, the *instrument_datasets* table also employs the `instrument_id` as a foreign key.
 This linkage sets the stage for future connections with datasets and variable maps, which will be elaborated upon in subsequent steps.

-A comprehensive overview of the data collection instruments is provided in the following tables:
+An overview of the data collection instruments is provided in the following tables:

 | Table Name              | Description                                                                   |
 |:----------------------- | :---------------------------------------------------------------------------- |